|

 theoretical understanding and empirically tested

-models, rather than the standardised implementation
+models, rather than the standardized implementation

 of “one size fits all” proprietary coaching